soltia48/felica-auth-server/README.md

 The compose file mounts `keys.jsonl` as a **Docker secret** (at `/run/secrets/felica_keys`, readable only by the app user) rather than a bind mount, since it holds key material.
 Place your `keys.jsonl` next to `compose.yaml`.

-## Security note

-This build performs **no request authentication** — any client that can reach the port can run authentications and encrypted exchanges with the configured keys.
-Bind it to a trusted network (or front it with your own authenticating proxy); do not expose it to the public internet.

-## Differences from the Python reference

-- **Keys** are loaded from JSONL (`keys.jsonl`) rather than CSV, with support for IDm-specific keys.
-- **No built-in auth.** The reference had optional JWT bearer auth; this build has none (see the security note above).
-- **Error codes** follow `felica-rs`'s taxonomy, not nfcpy's internal errnos, so the numeric `code` values differ.
-FeliCa status-flag errors expose `SF1<<8 | SF2`.
-- **Session TTL / cap** are new safeguards (the reference kept sessions forever).
-- `command.timeout` (seconds) is computed from the card PMm and included on every command response.

 ## Tests